ckan/ckan/doc/configuration.rst

 CKAN instance using the same `solr_url`_, they will each have a separate search index as long as their ``ckan.site_id`` values are different.
 If you are only running a single CKAN instance then this can be ignored.

+Note, if you change this value, you need to rebuild the search index.

 .. index::
    single: solr_url